 - 1 tbsp olive oil

 - 2 garlic cloves, minced

 - 2 large onions, thinly sliced, about 3 cups, divided

 - 1 tsp cinnamon

 - 1 cup brown or green lentils

 - 1 cup herbs such as mint, parsley and/or cilantro leaves

-Stir 1 tbsp olive oil, ½ tsp salt, and remaining onions together in another Suvie pan.
-Insert pan into upper left zone of your Suvie.
-Place rice in the starch pan.
-Enter the Slow Cook settings and either cook immediately or schedule the mujadara to cook later.
+4) Stir 1 tbsp olive oil, ½ tsp salt, and remaining 2 cups onions together in a second Suvie pan.
+Place pan in the top zone of Suvie.
+Input settings and cook now or schedule.

 We recommend pairing this dish with a good bottle of oaked Chardonnay.
 If you prefer a dryer option try serving it with a glass of Sauvignon Blanc.
 If you prefer red wines try a glass from the Nebbiolo region.